-Metro Park, New Jersey March 17, 2014, except for Note 13, as to which the date is May 8, 2014
+Metro Park, New Jersey March 17, 2014

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

 The Board of Directors and Stockholders Agile Therapeutics, Inc.

 We have audited the statement of stockholders' deficit and the statements of operations and cash flows (not separately presented herein) for the cumulative period from December 22, 1997 (inception) to December 31, 2008 of Agile Therapeutics, Inc. (a development stage enterprise) (the "Company").
 The financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.